- As low as $309/Night

 The driveway can hold up to two cars max but is narrow.
 For reference, my 4runner can fit but it is tight.

 A little history about this home: This home was constructed in the early 1900s.
 The main home was the court home and the bungalow where you are staying was actually where the judge for the court home lives.
 Downtown Charleston no longer accepts properties to build on 80% of the plot so this home is special.
-If we were to tear it down, unfortunately we would not be able to build again so I hope you appreciate staying in this very unique home!
+If we were to tear it down, unfortunately we would not be able to build again so I hope you savor staying in this very unique home!

 About the Area